Trophy (countermeasure): Potential operators

-In August 2023 Dutch MoD started planning a procurement of up to 52 Leopard 2A8 tanks in addition to their eighteen leased Leopard 2A6 tanks.
-This planned acquisition was part of the nation's effort to rebuild their army after budget cuts.
-In February 2024, the Dutch budget for 2024 did not allocate any funding for the purchase.
-In early September 2024 the new government announced that an undefined number of Leopard 2A8 tanks would be ordered.
-This was possible because the new government allocated additional funding exceeding 2% of their GDP.
-In May 2025, this number was modified to 'at least' 46 tanks with an option of 6 more for a maximum of 52 Leopard 2A8s.
+In August 2023, the Dutch Ministry of Defence began planning the procurement of up to 52 Leopard 2A8 tanks in addition to their eighteen leased Leopard 2A6 tanks.
+This planned acquisition was part of the nation's effort to rebuild its army after budget cuts.
+In February 2024, the Dutch budget for 2024 did not initially allocate funding for the purchase.
+In early September 2024, the new government announced that an undefined number of Leopard 2A8 tanks would be ordered; this was possible because the government allocated additional funding exceeding 2% of GDP.
+In May 2025, this number was modified to at least 46 tanks, with an option for 6 more, for a maximum of 52 Leopard 2A8s.